appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/testing-distribution.md

 ```

 :::info
-If you declare both of the `logoPng` and `logoSvg` variables in the `global.yaml`, then the `PNG` image will be used as logo in Appcircle testing distribution page.
+If you declare both of the `logoPng` and `logoSvg` variables in the `global.yaml`, then the `PNG` image will be used as the logo on the Appcircle Testing Distribution page.
 :::

 After you have done configuring the `global.yaml`, you can `export` the new settings.